 To order this Course now

 GENERAL COURSE DESCRIPTION

-This introductory course includes seventeen text articles of varying lengths, one PowerPoint presentation and online resources.
-The first section, Introduction: Definitions, Prevalence and Examples, includes four articles and the PowerPoint.
-It gives an overview of cyber-bullying, including a description of teens' relationship to technology, useful facts about cyber-bullying and cyber-bullying scenario examples, as well as an exploration of cyber-bullying for LGBT populations.
-The second section, Psychology of Cyber-Bullying, is composed of three articles.
+This introductory course includes eighteen text articles of varying lengths, and a list of online resources.
+The first section, Introduction: Definitions, Prevalence and Examples, includes five articles.
+It gives an overview of cyberbullying and cyber culture, including modern children and teens' relationship to technology.
+The articles include useful facts about cyberbullying and examples of cyberbullying scenarios, as well as an exploration of the effects of cyberbullying in LGBT populations.
+The second section, Psychology of Cyberbullying, is composed of three articles.
 It explores the online disinhibition effect, connection between bullying and anxiety and the long-term negative effects of victimization.
-The third section, Cyber-Bullying and the Law, contains four articles on the legal issues surrounding cyber-bullying, including state laws and school obligations and responsibilities.
+The third section, Cyberbullying and the Law, contains four articles on the legal issues surrounding cyberbullying, including state laws and school obligations and responsibilities.
 The fourth section, Prevention & Response, contains six short articles.
-It provides guidance for adults and children to prevent cyber-bullying or to stop abuse once it has started.
-Finally, our Summary and Conclusion section includes a closing summary and online resources list.
+It provides guidance for adults and children to prevent cyberbullying or to stop abuse once it has started.
+Finally, our Summary and Conclusion section includes an online resources list, including relevant news stories.

 - Interpret online social behavior accurately.

 - Practice effective interventions on behalf of cyberbullying victims.